 20A Buckingham Avenue, Slough, SL1 4QA

 All items of clothing must be named with label or marked with indelible ink.

 Children should arrive at school clean and tidy, and take pride in their appearance.
 Hairstyles should not be extreme and hair should not be coloured or bleached.
 Boys' hair should not be cropped too close to the scalp.
-Girls' hair, if long, should be tied back in lessons.
-Nail varnish, cosmetics and jewellery should not be worn in school.
-Children unable to comply with the requirements will be sent home.
+Boys' and girls' hair, if long, should be tied back in lessons.
+Nail varnish, cosmetics and jewellery or accessories should not be worn in school.
+In the very rare event children so not to comply with the requirements there may be consequences for their choice and they could be sent home.

 Jewellery is not appropriate to school life, and in some cases represents a safety hazard.
 A watch is useful, but no earrings, rings or other jewellery/accessories should be worn.
 A single pair of plain gold ear studs (NOT earrings) is accepted but must be removed for P.E.
 No form of body piercing other than the above is acceptable.

 Water Policy: We encourage children to bring only water to school in clear, labelled bottles with a sports top.
 They can be used in lessons and refilled at break.